devimccallion/devimccallion/README.md

 my dni does not apply to my github. i follow anyone i see. just leave me alone beyond github follows if any of this applies to you

+i am typically kind and energetic just very tired with this game so its not well reflected here. please dont shy away from interacting! i love to talk to people, its just that i also like to curate my spaces.
 </details>
 </div>